Running a Qiskit Function as a function¶

-First, we need to write the pattern code and save it to a file called pattern.py.
-This pattern creates a two-qubit quantum circuit that prepares a Bell state, measures the result, and saves the measured probability distribution.
+First, we need to write the function code and save it to a file called function.py.
+This function creates a two-qubit quantum circuit that prepares a Bell state, measures the result, and saves the measured probability distribution.

-The code for the pattern is shown below:
+The code for the function is shown below:

 from qiskit import QuantumCircuit